Dilli-k/CS-361-project-House-Price-prediction/README.md

 The project is organized as follows:

-- `course-project.ipynb`: Jupyter Notebook containing the entire project code, including data exploration, visualization, model training, and evaluation.
+- `course-project.ipynb`: Jupyter Notebook containing the entire project code, including data exploration, visualization, model training, and evaluation I did an interesting feature engineering which helped the model a lot.
 - `README.md`: This file, which provides an overview of the project.

 ## Installation

 To run the notebook, you need to have Python installed along with the necessary libraries.
 Follow the steps below to set up your environment:
 Download the data both Train and Test csv files

+## Models Used

+Used all standard Regression models out of them I got good results for XGBoost algo then after using GridSearchCV technique i pick the best hyperparameters for XGBoost model now my results got little better than earlier.

+## Evaluation

+RMS is used

+## Results

+Without proper Featurte Engineering XGBoost got aroung 0.75 as RMS value but with Proper Feature Engineering(Handling Lattitude and Longitiude)XGBoost got around 0.927 after tuning it became 0.931